Introduction to Shopify Speed Optimization

 The first thing to consider is your site's measurements.
-The two primary metrics are the Google PageSpeed Insights tool's rating and the real load speed, which you can measure with GTmetrix.
+There are two main metrics for website performance assessment, Google PageSpeed Insights score and the real load speed, measured with GTmetrix.

 Google PageSpeed Insights Tool

 Google PageSpeed Insights is a website performance monitoring tool.
-We recommend that you use it as default because it shows how Google rates your store, so use it as a default tool.
-After the last update, it has become more informative and powerful due to Google Lighthouse data used.
+We recommend that you use it as default because it shows how Google rates your store.
+Since the last update, it has become more informative and powerful due to Google Lighthouse data used.
 At the same time, it has become more demanding for mobile versions.

-Also, you can use the Google Chrome Lighthouse tool locally in the DevTools in the Audit tab.
+By the way, you can use the Google Chrome Lighthouse tool locally in the DevTools panel of the Audit tab.

 GTmetrix Speed Test

-GTmetrix is a tool that gives you a lot of reports and a detailed explanation of your store performance.
-You can run different tests and view recommendations concerning waterfall reports, timings, and others.
+GTmetrix also provides you with a lot of reports and detailed explanations of your store performance.
+You can run different tests and get useful recommendations concerning waterfall reports, timings, etc.

 Shopify Website Optimization Approach

-Let's try to do less and receive more.
-If you run Google PageSpeed Insights Tool and GTmetrix, you will get a lot of recommendations.
-However, don't try to do them all.
+Let's see how we can receive more by doing less.
+When you run Google PageSpeed Insights Tool and GTmetrix, you get a lot of recommendations.
+However, don't try and heed them all.
 For example, they offer to eliminate render-blocking resources.
-It means that you should move all CSS and JS to the bottom of the page.
+It means you have to move all CSS and JS to the bottom of the page.
 But if you do that, the page layout will break while loading, and JS may crash as well.
-You will probably spend much time trying to fix it, so, obviously, it is not the suggested way.
-But what should you do first?
+You will probably spend much time trying to fix it, so, obviously, it is not the best move.
+But in this case, what should you do first?

 Reduce Image Size

-Images should be the same size as you want to load.
-You have two kinds of pictures in your store.
-The first are photos; I wrote a guide for its optimization.
+The size of each image should be the same as you want to load.
+There are two kinds of pictures on Shopify.
+The first one is photos; I wrote a guide for their optimization.
 You can read it here.
-The second are icons and logos.
+The second one is icons and logos.
 You should ensure that SVG or font icons are used for it when possible.
 Vector images, easily scalable and lightweight, look great on any display.

 Image optimization is the primary way to reduce page size and increase speed ratings.
 So now we have the first thing to do.

 Uninstall Unused Shopify Apps

 Most Shopify apps load some scripts to your store.
-It is usually asynchronous, and should not increase the visual speed of the page load.
-However, each script can load more scripts, analytics, and new assets, which can decrease page rates or even freeze the page.
+This process is usually asynchronous and does not influence the visual speed of page loading.
+However, each script may load more scripts, analytics, and new assets, which can decrease page rates or even freeze the page.

 Cloudflare is a tool for protecting and accelerating websites.
-It caches assets, minimizes CSS and JS, protects from DDoS attacks and many other things.
-Cloudflare will automatically speed up your store.
+It caches assets, minimizes CSS and JS, prevents DDoS attacks, and does many other things that automatically speed up your store.
 You can read here how to use it with Shopify.
 The SSL certificate should be issued within 24 hours.
-If your store is already live, Cloudflare gives you easy growth of performance.
+If your store is already live, Cloudflare will provide you natural performance growth.

 There is no silver bullet that will solve all the performance issues at once.
-Depending on your requirements, you can spend weeks of work on it.
-But, you can achieve good rates and load speed without spending much time and resources if you know how to prioritize your work.
-Focusing on the most important things first; it's the best way to meet business needs.
+Depending on your requirements, you can spend weeks working on it.
+But, it is possible to achieve reasonable rates and page speed without spending much time and resources if you know how to prioritize your work.
+Focusing on the most important things first is the best way to meet your business needs.